2022 Knowsley Metropolitan Borough Council election: History

-Council term

-The Labour councillor John Morgan resigned from his party in March 2022.
-The council leader Graham Morgan said that John Morgan had already been suspended from the Labour Party.

 Electoral process

-The council previously elected its councillors in thirds, with a third being up for election every year for three years, with no election in the fourth year.
-However, following a boundary review, all forty-eight councillors will be elected at the same time.
-The election will take place by multi-member first-past-the-post voting, with each ward being represented by up to three councillors.
-Electors will be able to vote for as many candidates as there are seats to fill, and the candidates with the most votes in each ward will be elected.
+Knowsley Metropolitan Borough Council elects its councillors in thirds, with one councillor in each of the fifteen wards elected for a four-year term in three years out of every four.
+The 2022 election therefore elected fifteen of the council's forty-five councillors.
+The election used first-past-the-post voting, with each elector able to vote for one candidate in their ward and the candidate receiving the most votes being elected.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in Knowsley aged 18 or over will be entitled to vote in the election.
 People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, are entitled to be registered for and vote in elections in both local authorities.
 Voting in-person at polling stations will take place from 07:00 to 22:00 on election day, and voters will be able to apply for postal votes or proxy votes in advance of the election.